The Slide Show/ Neckerchief Slides

 Leather Arrowhead

-heavy soft plastic like found on the sides of a one gallon plastic milk carton
+plastic like found on the sides of a one gallon plastic milk carton It is

-from the backside, then down and through the bottom hole.
-Dale Fulkerson,
+hole from the backside, then down and through the bottom hole.
+Dale

-flat wooden slides at least 3-4 inches (~10 cm.) long, again in your choice of
+out of flat wooden slides at least 3-4 inches (~10 cm.) long, again in

-shapes.
-I have a lovely one made of a polished myrtle wood rectangle, with a
+your choice of shapes.
+I have a lovely one made of a polished myrtle wood

 Contents